francescogaffi/francescogaffi.github.io/_pages/publications.md

 Conference proceedings

 * Gaffi, F., Lijoi, A., Prünster, I. (2022).
-Specification of the base measure of nonparametric priors via random means. *New Frontiers in Bayesian Statistics, Springer Proceedings in Mathematics and Statistics*.
-Forthcoming.
+Specification of the base measure of nonparametric priors via random means. *New Frontiers in Bayesian Statistics*, Eds.
+R. Argiento, F. Camerlenghi, S. Paganin. _Springer Proceedings in Mathematics and Statistics_.

 Editorial work